-Management Perspective on Future Financial Outlook
+Management's Perspective on the Financial Outlook

-Key activities envisioned within this Service Plan will be primarily funded within the core operating grant.
-These activities are aligned with delivering on ITA's Mandate Letter, the recommendations of the 2014 McDonald Report as well as the outcomes specified in the B.C.'s Skills for Jobs Blueprint.
+Key activities envisioned within this Service Plan will be primarily funded within the core-operating grant.
+These activities are aligned with delivering on ITA's Mandate Letter.

-ITA is not a capital intensive organization and has no capital projects valued at more than \$50 million.
-Capital activity of approximately \$1.5 million is primarily focused on ITA's digital strategy and is funded from ITA's core operating funds.
+ITA is not a capital intensive organization and has no capital projects valued at more than \$50M.
+Capital activity of approximately \$2.0M is primarily focused on ITA's digital strategy to better reach and service its customers, and is funded from ITA's core operating funds.